-For example, cold pressed lime peel essential oil is phototoxic but steam distilled lime peel oil is not.
-Bergamot essential oil is phototoxic but if it is bergaptene free, then it is not.
+For example, cold-pressed lime peel essential oil is phototoxic, but steam distilled lime peel oil is not.
+Bergamot essential oil is phototoxic, but if it is bergaptene free, then it is not.

 The secret to successful essential oil use is to know your oils.
-It only takes a few minutes to search your ingredients online to ensure that you get the most out of your DIY selfcare product.
+It only takes a few minutes to search your ingredients online to ensure that you get the most out of your DIY self-care product.

-Use Caution with Citrus Essential Oils
+Use Caution With Citrus Products

 - If you have used any photosensitive oils on your skin, avoid the sun, tanning beds and UV light for at least 12 to 18 hours.
-This applies to products that remain on the skin such as creams or serums.
+This applies to products that remain on the skin, such as creams or serums.

-- If you use a product such as shampoo or a bath product that washes off, you will generally be safer since the product is washed off.
+- If you use a product such as a shampoo or a bath product that washes off, you will generally be safer since the product is washed off.

-- If you use one of these oils in a steamer for the face or in a sauna, the oils particles will make contact with the skin.
+- If you use one of these oils in a steamer for the face or in a sauna, the oil particles will make contact with the skin.
 Consider taking a shower to remove any residue or stay away from UV light.

-What to Consider When Using Phototoxic Essential OIls
+What to Consider When Using Phototoxic Oils